Success Story: Hackathon 1.0

 Submission Requirements

-Participants must submit a detailed document or presentation that includes:
+Participants must submit a working demo or presentation, including:

-3. Target Audience: Who will benefit from the app.
+- Target Users: Who will benefit from the app.

 Judging Criteria